NYU-IOS-App-Developers/Group-App-Project/README.md

 * Segway into Recipe Feed if you choose a particular course on Recipe Section (breakfast / lunch / dinner / dessert, etc.)
 * Segway to Recipe Detail Screen if you choose one of buttons on Recipe Feed

-* Recipe Feed -> Recipe Detail Result (you choose an arbirtrary recipe)
+* Recipe Feed -> Recipe Detail Result (you choose an arbitrary recipe)
 * Recipe Feed -> Recipe Search Result (you search for a recipe)
 * Fridge List -> Save Button
 * Recipe Feed -> Recipe Generate Result